 …really wasn’t all that good a movie – but he looked hot in it.

 Pretty much sums up the Mark Wahlberg vehicle, INVINCIBLE.
-Written like a Runaway Cliché by Brad Gann and directed well by Ericson Core, INVINCIBLE is one of those “Inspired by a True Story” films that is itself geared to inspire.
+Written like a Runaway Cliché by Brad Gann and directed well by Ericson Core, INVINCIBLE is the usual “Inspired by a True Story” film that is itself geared to inspire.
 Grimace.
-Though it is a heartfelt tribute to a Philadelphia Eagles footballer, its underdog-makes-good plot has been told once, twice, three times too often.
+Though it is a heartfelt tribute to Philadelphia Eagles footballer Vince Papale, its underdog-makes-good plot has been told once, twice, three times too often.
 Trouble is: if the plot IS the actual “true story,” how do you tell it any other way?
 Quandary.

-In the mid-70s, while Sylvester Stallone shopped his invincible script set in Philadelphia, ROCKY, a real life Philadelphia native was proving he truly was invincible.
-Vince Papale, a 30 year-old part-time bartender and street footballer, attended open tryouts for his lifelong football heroes, the Eagles, making it through the rigorous culling process and eventually joining the team.
+In the mid-70s, while Sylvester Stallone shopped his invincible script set in Philadelphia, ROCKY, real life Philadelphia native Papale was proving he truly was invincible.
+A 30 year-old part-time bartender and street footballer, Papale attended open tryouts for his lifelong football heroes, the Eagles, making it through the rigorous culling process and eventually joining the team.
 With Stallone’s film released concurrently with Papale’s unexpected rise to fame, Papale was often regarded as the real life Rocky.

 At the urging of his pub buddies, Papale tries out – and makes the cut.
 The reality must have been a thing to behold: the fact is, Papale WAS recruited by the Eagles in 1976 – without one game of college ball under his belt – so he must have possessed some wild aptitude to shine above the engine-pit of Philly’s dregs.